 This specific refund is only available if you do not use the FEIE (Foreign Earned Income Exclusion, Form 2555), so if you have a high-earning salary, this may not apply to you.

-We want to remind you that more US Expats will not owe any US taxes, but those in South Korea earning over $108,700 (or the most recent FEIE maximum annual exclusion rate) will likely owe.
-The reason is that South Korea has a lower tax rate than the US, so if the FEIE is not enough to exclude all of your foreign earned income from US taxation, the IRS still expects you to pay the difference between the two countries’ tax rate, to them.
+We want to remind you that more US Expats will not owe any US taxes.
+However, those in South Korea earning over $112,000 (or the most recent FEIE maximum annual exclusion rate) will likely owe.
+The reason is that South Korea has a lower tax rate than the US.
+This means the FEIE is not enough to exclude all of your foreign earned income from US taxation.
+The IRS still expects you to pay the difference between the two countries’ tax rates to them.

 Tax Forms Expats in South Korea Should Know